-- a. (i) The Director General shall notify the Democratic Republic of the Congo of the Board's approval of any Agency official as a safeguards inspector.
-Unless the Democratic Republic of the Congo advises the Director General of its rejection of such an official as an inspector for the Democratic Republic of the Congo within three months of receipt of notification of the Board's approval, the inspector so notified to the Democratic Republic of the Congo shall be considered designated to the Democratic Republic of the Congo. - (ii) The Director General, acting in response to a request by the Democratic Republic of the Congo or on his own initiative, shall immediately inform the Democratic Republic of the Congo of the withdrawal of the designation of any official as an inspector for the Democratic Republic of the Congo. - b.
-A notification referred to in paragraph a. above shall be deemed to be received by the Democratic Republic of the Congo seven days after the date of the transmission by registered mail of the notification by the Agency to the Democratic Republic of the Congo.
+- a. (i) The Director General shall notify Uruguay of the Board's approval of any Agency official as a safeguards inspector.
+Unless Uruguay advises the Director General of its rejection of such an official as an inspector for Uruguay within three months of receipt of notification of the Board's approval, the inspector so notified to Uruguay shall be considered designated to Uruguay. - (ii) The Director General, acting in response to a request by Uruguay or on his own initiative, shall immediately inform Uruguay of the withdrawal of the designation of any official as an inspector for Uruguay. - b.
+A notification referred to in paragraph a above shall be deemed to be received by Uruguay seven days after the date of the transmission by registered mail of the notification by the Agency to Uruguay.